 All of the false rumors associated with the cases cited above are likely to support a claim for defamation based on the allegations of the false statement that damaged the reputation of the subject employee.
 Not all rumors in the workplace constitute sexual harassment.
 See Accardi v.
 Superior Court (1993) 17 Cal.App.4th 341, 348 holding that is only necessary to show that gender is a substantial factor in the discrimination and that if the plaintiff “had been a man, she would have not been treated in the same manner.”

-If you or someone you care about is suffering due to rumors in the workplace that are linked to sexuality or sexual activity, you may have a free legal consultation from Timothy Broderick or Katrina Saleen at the Broderick Saleen Law Firm.
+If you or someone you care about is suffering due to rumors in the workplace that are linked to sexuality or sexual activity, contact Timothy Broderick or Katrina Saleen at the Broderick Saleen Law Firm.